RaniAgus/RaniAgus/README.md

 - 👨‍💻 Currently working as a Software Development Apprentice at [Hexacta](https://careers.hexacta.com/).

-- 🌱 I'm learning Spring Boot & React
+- 🌱 I'm learning T3 Stack (React, Next.js, Tailwind, Prisma, tRPC and NextAuth.js)

 - 💡 I also like to create cool stuff to improve my productivity and share it to the community ☺️